 The gun was utterly dependable with hundreds of rounds of several different brands of cheap target ammo and hollow points in a couple of brands.
 There was never any doubt that the gun would perform when the trigger was pulled.

 I actually have one friend who hardly ever picks up a handgun who took the thing and put shot after shot in 3" groups shooting off hand from 40 feet.
-The gun has a unique locking-barrel design that supposedly enhances consistency in shots by the barrel twisting and locking in place with each shot.
+The gun has a unique locking/rotating-barrel design that supposedly enhances consistency in shots by the barrel twisting and locking in place with each shot.

-The Beretta Cougar 8000 is hammer and firing pin fired with a safety and de-cocker for safe handling and carry.
+The Beretta Cougar 8000 9mm pistol is hammer and firing pin fired with a safety and de-cocker for safe handling and carry.
 It is a standard double/single action handgun.
 You can rack the slide to chamber the first cartridge, then de-cock the gun to carry safely.
 In this position you can also apply the safety but it is not necessary.

 When de-cocked, the gun can be drawn and the first shot fired in double action, automatically chambering the next shell and making subsequent shots single action.

-BOTTOM LINE: The Beretta Cougar 8000, 9mm pistol is a dependable, accurate, easily concealable pistol that is fun to shoot.
+SUMMARY: The Beretta Cougar 8000, 9mm pistol is a dependable, accurate, easily concealable pistol that is fun to shoot.
 It is a worthy consideration when choosing a handgun to be your primary or secondary carry firearm.
 The retail price of mine new at Academy Sports was about $500.
 Not a bad buy for a gun that boasts a tested firing life of 30,000 rounds.